lkm779/project-2/README.md

   • Mark item as watched
   • Remove an item
 - What is the purpose of your project?
-  The purpose of the project is to build a SPA from scratch, with the help of specific technologies and the data taken from an already setted API, to deliver some specific features to a potential client meeting its requirements.
+  The purpose of the project is to build an SPA from scratch, with the help of specific technologies and the data taken from an already setted API, to deliver some specific features to a potential customer and meeting the client´s requirements.

 ## Technologies Used

 - Code sandbox as the main online web development editor for the project.
-- React as the main online web development editor for the project.
+- React as a base in the development of the UI and component as single-page-application
-- JS as the main online web development editor for the project.
-  -HTML as the main online web development editor for the project.
-  -CSS as the main online web development editor for the project.
-  -Bootstrap as the main online web development editor for the project.
+- JS open library and HTML incorporated in it.
+-Bootstrap for the design which contains CSS frameworks and JS

 ## Features

-List the ready features here:
+List of the ready features:

 - Add movies to My Movies List
 - Delete Movies from My Movies List